Using Bare Metal service as a standalone service¶

 Additional checksum support exists via the

-fields.
-They may be used instead of theimage_checksum
+image_os_hash_algoandimage_os_hash_valuefields.
+They may be used instead of theimage_checksumfield.Warning

 If your operating system is running in FIPS 140-2 mode, MD5 will not be available, and you must use SHA256 or another modern algorithm.